Rwang0316/protein-recipe-ratings/README.md

 The lower RMSE values indicate that the final model produces **more accurate predictions of recipe preparation time** than the baseline model.
 The improvement suggests that the engineered features and the more flexible modeling algorithm better capture patterns in the data that influence cooking time.

 # Fairness Analysis

+To evaluate whether the final model performs differently across types of recipes, I conducted a **fairness analysis using a permutation test**.
+The goal is to determine whether the model produces larger prediction errors for certain types of recipes.

+### Groups

+Recipes were divided into two groups based on the **number of ingredients**:

+- **Group X:** recipes with **more than the median number of ingredients**
+- **Group Y:** recipes with **the median number of ingredients or fewer**

+This grouping reflects differences in **recipe complexity**, since recipes with many ingredients may require more preparation work and could be harder for the model to predict accurately.

+### Evaluation Metric

+The evaluation metric used is **Root Mean Squared Error (RMSE)**.
+Since the model predicts a continuous outcome (recipe preparation time), RMSE measures the typical prediction error in minutes.

+### Test Statistic

+The test statistic is defined as the difference in RMSE between the two groups:

+Test statistic = RMSE(Group X) − RMSE(Group Y)

+A **positive value** indicates that the model performs worse for recipes with many ingredients.

+### Hypotheses

+**Null Hypothesis (H₀):**
+The model performs equally well for both groups.
+Any observed difference in RMSE between the two groups is due to random chance.

+**Alternative Hypothesis (H₁):**
+The model performs worse for recipes with many ingredients than for recipes with fewer ingredients.

+### Observed Statistic

+The observed RMSE values were:

+- **RMSE (few ingredients):** 69.06
+- **RMSE (many ingredients):** 73.46

+This produces an observed test statistic of:

+**4.40 minutes**

+This indicates that the model's prediction error is larger for recipes with many ingredients.

+### Permutation Test

+To determine whether this difference could occur by chance, I performed a **permutation test with 1000 permutations**, randomly shuffling the group labels and recalculating the test statistic each time to generate a null distribution.

+The resulting **p-value was 0.002**.

+### Conclusion

+Using a significance level of **α = 0.05**, the p-value is smaller than the threshold.
+Therefore, we **reject the null hypothesis**.

+This suggests that the model performs **significantly worse for recipes with many ingredients than for recipes with fewer ingredients**.
+In other words, the model may have a fairness issue related to recipe complexity, as it produces larger prediction errors for more complex recipes.